 - Type of Vehicle: The make and model of a vehicle can often be a contributing factor to a rollover crash.
 Examples of vehicles that fall into this category include older model sport utility vehicles (SUVs) and various types of vans and pickup trucks.

 - Vehicle Speed: “Speed kills”, and this slogan is especially true when it comes to rollover crashes.
 In approximately 40% of rollover accident cases, the driver is going over the speed limit.
 In addition, nearly 75% of rollovers that involve fatalities happen on roads where the posted speed limit is 55 mph or above.

 - Accident Location: A lot of rollovers happen in rural areas where there are no medians, guardrails, or other barriers that prevent a vehicle from crossing the center line or going into the ditch.
 Without these barriers, the chances of a vehicle rolling over or getting tipped to its side increases.

 - Driver Negligence: Some type of driver error or negligence often plays a role in a rollover accident.
-We talked earlier about speeding; other examples include reckless driving, drunk driving, distracted driving, and drowsy driving.
-Any of these and other poor driving behaviors can contribute to a rollover crash.

 One of the most common injuries from rear-end wrecks is known as “whiplash.”
 Whiplash happens from the force at impact, which throws your body back and forth, causing soft tissue injuries in the neck, back, and spinal cord.